 The “Behind the Wheel” Driver Education program has been very successful here at JRHS.
 Each month approximately 25 – 30 students are taught in-car Driver Education (Behind the Wheel)by a staff of three Driver Education instructors.
 Over 290 students successfully complete the program each year.

-- Students can sign up for Behind the Wheel on the first two school days of the week at during lunch in the open commons.
-Mr.
+- Students can sign up for Behind the Wheel during lunches with Mr. Wilhelm.

 Behind The Wheel is a seven-day program with seven periods each of driving and observing, each day you will drive as well as observe.
 It is recommended that the students have some experience driving before starting (10-15 hours of driving with Parents/Guardians).
 The curriculum moves from driving skills in the parking lot on the first day to highway driving near the end.
 At every meeting the student needs to have their learner’s permit.
 The information provided here will help you plan all the steps needed to obtain a license.
 Knowing the proper procedure will help to ensure the students will move through the process efficiently.